 Without taking turns, students sort identical cards into piles

 Blue Jello Cards Set 1 (Continuing)

 Continue to improve the ability to keep a steady beat, to perform Blue Jello rhythms and hand signs, and to think and look ahead

 "The Itsy Bitsy Spider"

-To begin understanding scales, students learn the natural half steps EF and BC (mi fa and ti do)
+Students learn the natural half steps EF and BC (mi fa and ti do) to begin understanding scales

 "Hello Grand Staff"

-Identify the components of the grand staff, and sing an ascending and descending major scale.
+To identify the components of the grand staff, students and teachers sing an ascending and descending major scale

 Tempos in First Steps